AlerianEmperor/OpenGL-Object-Loading/README.md

 # OpenGL-Object-Loading
-OpenGL Object Loading can load virtually every 3d.obj file you can find on the internet, without using another object loading library (assimp for example).
-The program can load Object with 12M+ triangles and more.
+OpenGL Object Loading using OpenGL 4.3 is capable of loading virtually every 3d.obj file you can find on the internet, without using another object loading library (assimp for example).
+The program can load 3d objects with 12M+ triangles and more.

 The purpose of this project is to provide a shooting point for my camera in the physical based rendering with Lux project.
 Real time camera position can be turn on to choose the best view spot.

 # Challange
 Loading object in opengl seem to be an easy problem at first, but it acttually can be very hard.
 The following problems will arise when you tried to load an object without using well known library like assimp:

-1.Applying texture is non trivial in opengl:
+1. Applying texture is non trivial in Opengl:

 If you only draw object by vertex coordinate, that's easy.
 But apply texture to the object can become a problem, texture will become disarray and there seem to be no way to fix.
 This problem arise because one vertex share many texture coordinates, and opengl only store the first texture coordinate you fetch into memory.
 To Solve this problem, treat them as seperate vertex, for example, if v have 2 texcoords: t1, t2 and you have to store them as v-t1, v-t2, instead of v-t1-t2.